WefaaRobotics/Smorphi_Documentation/source/docs/exercises/exercise_1/exercise_1.rst

 1. Open up your Smorphi kit and follow the relevant :ref:`assembly manual<assemblymanual>` for smorphi\ :sup:`2` and smorphi single respectively to put together the robot and connect all the electronics
 2. Please head over to the `Google Play Store <https://play.google.com/store/apps/details?id=de.kai_morich.smorphi_app>`_ or the `App Store <https://apps.apple.com/sg/app/smorphi/id6482102114>`_  to download the "Smorphi" app
+3. Turn ON the smorphi robot and click "Enable" button to start the program of the smorphi robot.
-3. Follow the instructions as shown in the picture below, to connect the robot to your phone/ tablet via Bluetooth
+4. Follow the instructions as shown in the picture below, to connect the robot to your phone/ tablet via Bluetooth
    |A|
-4. The app dashboard is explained in the below image |B| Try out all the basic locomotion (Moving, turning, pivoting and shape change) using the app
+5. The app dashboard is explained in the below image |B| Try out all the basic locomotion (Moving, turning, pivoting and shape change) using the app
-5. Have fun!
+6. Have fun!

 .. |A| image:: BLE_Connect.png